crowdin/github-action/README.md

     # upload options
     upload_sources: true
     upload_translations: true
+    auto_approve_imported: true
+    import_eq_suggestions: true
+    import_duplicates: true

     # download options
     download_translations: true
     language: 'uk'
     push_translations: true

     # This is the name of the git branch that Crowdin will create when opening a pull request.
     # This branch does NOT need to be manually created.
 It will be created automatically by the action.
     localization_branch_name: l10n_crowdin_action
     create_pull_request: true

     # global options

     # This is the name of the top-level directory that Crowdin will use for files.
     # Note that this is not a "branch" in the git sense, but more like a top-level directory in your Crowdin project.
     # This branch does NOT need to be manually created.
 It will be created automatically by the action.